pagkly/Zed/Investopedia4/How to Tell If Your Corporate Culture Is Healthy.md

 ## Understanding Corporate Culture

 Alphabet (GOOGL), the parent of Google, is well known for its employee-friendly corporate culture.
-It explicitly defines itself as unconventional and offers perks such as telecommuting, [[flextime]](https://www.investopedia.com/terms/f/flextime.asp), tuition reimbursement, free employee lunches, and on-site doctors.
+It explicitly defines itself as unconventional and offers perks such as telecommuting, [[flextime]](https://www.investopedia.com/terms/f/flextime.asp), tuition [[Reimbursement|reimbursement]], free employee lunches, and on-site doctors.
 At its corporate headquarters in Mountain View, Calif., the company offers on-site services such as oil changes, car washes, massages, fitness classes, and a hair stylist.
 Its corporate culture helped it to consistently earn a high ranking on _Fortune_ magazine's list of ["100 Best Companies to Work For."](http://fortune.com/best-companies/)

 ## History of Corporate Culture